Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

 What did I like about this product?

-1. The premium feel with no compromise.
+1. The premium feels with no compromise.

 They wanted to create a no-compromise metal wallet.
 While most manufacturers would take a less expensive aluminum plate and then coat it in copper, they opted to use a thick plate of genuine copper instead.
 While this adds quite a bit of weight to the wallet, it leaves an incredibly premium feel you can’t get from any other wallet out there.